 Engineers have radically changed lives for the better over the years, solving problems, improving safety and contributing to the quality of life.
 That is why the Institute of Engineering and Technology (IET) has created an exhibition dedicated to the 100 engineering ideas that have changed the world.

-Having been named one of the top innovators at the IET’s 2016 Innovation Awards, Williams Advanced Engineering and Aerofoil Energy’s retrofittable aerofoil that can be attached to supermarket fridges is part of the exhibition.
+Having been named one of the top innovators at the IET’s 2016 Innovation Awards, WAE and Aerofoil Energy’s retrofittable aerofoil that can be attached to supermarket fridges is part of the exhibition.

 The Horizontal Innovation Award recognised the effective transfer of knowledge and technology from one sector to another based upon pre-existing technologies and processes, and delivering huge potential benefits in terms of scale, time to market and relative costs.